 Now, I’m not a huge fan of J. Paul Getty’s life skills or apparent lack of compassion, but the guy deserves some kudos for his shrewd business sense and fanatical attention to the bottom line.
 In short, you can’t fault him for his business and financial mind.

-J. Paul Getty liked favorable tax treatment, and loved leasing.
+J. Paul Getty liked favorable tax treatment, and loved fair market value leasing.
 In fact, Getty once said, “Lease that which depreciates.
 Buy that which appreciates.”
 That’s a valuable little chestnut even the smallest proprietor can bank on.
+If you want to own the equipment, there’s also a new break you should really be excited about.
 In the new law, it’s not widely known that the tax breaks—and Section 179 and 100% Bonus Depreciation (Section 168) —also apply to businesses who lease their equipment.
 When you buy new or used equipment to run your business under a $1 purchase option lease or Equipment Finance Agreement (EFA), you can deduct 100% of it in the first year, just using the Bonus Depreciation, which essentially eclipses the benefits of Section 179.
 A $1 purchase option lease or EFA is considered a purchase under the Internal Revenue Code.
 Your tax advisor can confirm how you may benefit from this tax break.